armindojr/pure-gen/README.md

-# Pure-gen - generate massive amounts of fake data in the browser and node.js
+# Pure-gen - Generate fake data to be used in test automation

 This project is derivative (Fork) from [Faker.js](https://github.com/Marak/faker.js) and that's why most of that code is here.
 This fork is created to update some features inside original repo and extends its functionality.